TylerLu/EDUGraphAPI-PHP/README.md

 This flow shows how an administrator logs into the system and performs administrative operations.

-After logging into the app with an office 365 account, the administrator will be asked to link to a local account.
+After logging into the app with an Office 365 account, the administrator will be asked to link to a local account.
 This step is not required and can be skipped.

 As mentioned earlier, the web app is a multi-tenant app which uses some application permissions, so tenant administrator must consent the app first.